 - Review the Academic Advising & Resources page in the New Laurentian Guide.

-- To view a list of courses and times offered for fall go to the Registrar's office website, scroll down, left side box labeled Term Information and select Course Schedule (UG 2017FA) for the fall 2017 course schedule.
+- To view a list of courses and times offered for fall go to the Registrar's office website, scroll down, left side box labeled Term Information and select Course Schedule.

 - Contact your summer advisor or the First Year Program (315-229-7397).
 They will be happy to provide some guidance and answer whatever questions you might have.